mkbas/IDEQ/README.md

 ## Installation

 Code is largely built on [T2TCO](https://github.com/Thinklab-SJTU/T2TCO) and [DIFUSCO](https://github.com/Edward-Sun/DIFUSCO).
-Environnement installation has to follow T2TCO's environnement specifications.
-In addition it requires compiling the Cmerge.so library from the C file in the utils folder :
+Environnement installation has to follow T2TCO environment specifications.
+In addition it requires compiling the Cmerge.so library from the C file in the utils folder:

 ```bash
 cd utils